2024 Best Family, Consumer & Human Sciences Schools in Minnesota

 Top Minnesota Schools in Family, Consumer & Human Sciences

 It is hard to beat University of Minnesota - Twin Cities if you want to pursue a degree in family, consumer & human sciences.
-Located in the large city of Minneapolis, UMN Twin Cities is a public university with a very large student population.
+Located in the city of Minneapolis, UMN Twin Cities is a public university with a very large student population.
 A Best Colleges rank of #51 out of 2,217 schools nationwide means UMN Twin Cities is a great university overall.

-Located in the suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.
+Located in the large suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.
 A Best Colleges rank of #171 out of 2,217 schools nationwide means Hennepin Technical College is a great college overall.

-Located in the town of Winona, SMU MN is a private not-for-profit university with a small student population.
+Located in the distant town of Winona, SMU MN is a private not-for-profit university with a small student population.
 This university ranks 23rd out of 52 schools for overall quality in the state of Minnesota.

-There were approximately 7 family, consumer & human sciences students who graduated with this degree at Walden University in the most recent year we have data available.
-Students who graduate with their degree from the family, consumer & human sciences program report average early career income of $30,980.
+There were approximately 14 family, consumer & human sciences students who graduated with this degree at Saint Paul College in the most recent year we have data available.
+Students who graduate with their degree from the family, consumer & human sciences program state that they receive average early career earnings of $22,958.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.